TianyiShi2001/biojs/README.md

 I want to rewrite all tools on ExPASy in JS, making it open source and up-to-date.

-To date, many, if not most, bioinformatics tools available on ExPASy and NCBI are based on old-school technologies especially Perl/cgi.
-Also, the underlying source data they use are often based on very old literature.
+To date, many, if not most, bioinformatics tools available on ExPASy and NCBI are not open-sourced, and the underlying source data they use are often based on outdated literature.

-For example, the ProtParam tool
+For example, the [ExPASy ProtParam tool](https://web.expasy.org/protparam/protpar-ref.html) has not been updated since its publication since [2005](http://www.springer.com/life+sciences/biochemistry+%26+biophysics/book/978-1-58829-343-5).

 ## Electron App